ndieckow/aoc2022/README.md

 Also, surprisingly, my part 2 answer was correct, even though the code contained two mistakes.
 The algorithm was wrong but it happened to work on my input (not the test input, though).

+## Day 18
+I got stuck on part 2 and revisited it a few days later.
+The idea is to use BFS to identify all inside regions (imagine flooding them with water).
+The unbounded region can be identified by BFS eventually traversing nodes (voxels) outside of the bounding box of the lava blob.

+**Time complexity:** Linear in the size of the bounding box of the lava blob, so $\mathcal O(WH)$.

 ## Day 24
 Nice problem.
 I've never solved a graph traversal problem with a changing graph.
 My first instinct was to use DP, which worked for the test input, but was too slow for the actual input.
 BFS works much better: the key observation is that the player's behaviour has no impact on the structure of the graph, only time.
 Hence, one can just "expand" the graph to a time dimension, i.e. the nodes are of the form $(r,c,t)$ and there is an edge $(r,c,t) \to (r',c',t')$ if, and only if, $t' = t+1$ and $(r',c')$ is a passable neighbor of $(r,c)$ at time $t+1$.